matplotlib/governance/governance.md

 - what changes should or should not be backported from the master branch
 - rebuilding and publishing the website
-- announcing the release
 - publishing sdist and wheels to pypi
 - notifying down-stream packagers of the release
+- announcing the release (in coordination with the Community Manager)

 An individual may be the RM as more than one release series at the same time.

-### Narrative Documentation Manager

-Matplotlib has a tremendous amount of documentation that is narrative in form.
-This includes our examples and tutorials that live inside the main source repository and longer tutorials that live in other repositories in the Matplotlib organization.

-The Narrative Documentation Matplotlib (NDM) is responsible for shepherding all of this content including the scope, level, tone, and voice.

-### API consistency and Reference Documentation Leader
+### API consistency Leader

 Matplotlib is constantly making small changes to our API: enhancements that add new features, bug fixes that unavoidably change behavior, and